 In this video, Ron provides an emotional account of his alcohol addiction and how his experience on SCRAM Continuous Alcohol Monitoring changed his life for the better.

-The intent is to compile data in order to help us better evaluate the impact of SCRAM CAM programs and better understand the perspectives of program participants.
-The surveys also give clients an opportunity to provide an open-ended message about their experiences.
+The intent is to compile data to help us better evaluate the impact of SCRAM CAM programs and better understand the perspectives of program participants.
+The surveys also give clients an opportunity to provide an honest comment about their experience while wearing the device.

 “This program helped me stay sober and connect with my daughter again.”